woods valldata

 As with any campaign, having a promotional plan in place can make a huge difference to the success of your charity raffle.

 Taking your goals and target audience into account, consider techniques such as a beautifully-designed, personalised direct mail campaign or email campaign to re-engage lapsed supporters, or targeted social media adverts to attract a new and diverse audience.
 The possibilities are almost endless!
+Royal Mail Market Reach have a lot of free resources to help review channel strategy around this.

 Whatever techniques you use, whether by post or online, ensure that you make it as easy as possible for supporters to play; i.e., by making the entry process straightforward, designing forms to be simple to complete, and by offering different payment methods.